-Becoming Empress of the Han Dynasty
+Wei Zifu As the Empress of the Han Dynasty

-After 10 years together with Emperor Wudi, Zifu gave birth to the emperor’s first baby boy and was rewarded as the queen of the empire.
+After ten years with Han Wudi, Wei Zifu gave birth to the emperor’s first baby boy and was awarded the queen of the empire.

 Political Attacks Toward Wei Zifu and the Crown Prince